-Raja Ampat’s landscapes resemble something out of Jurassic Park with dense tropical jungle giving way to hidden waterfalls and jutting limestone cliffs.
-Prehistoric wall paintings can be found alongside cave bunkers and seabed wreckage from WW2.
+The landscapes resemble something out of Jurassic Park with dense tropical jungle giving way to hidden waterfalls and jutting limestone cliffs.
+Prehistoric wall paintings can be found in Raja Ampat alongside cave bunkers and seabed wreckage from WW2.
 Birdsong from parrots, hornbills and birds-of-paradise are your soundtrack as you paddle through mangroves on a kayak, stroll on beaches fringed by thick tropical jungle or meet the indigenous tribes.

 The romance of this far-flung region is embodied by the history of its fairy-tale name which literally translates as ‘four kings’.
 Local mythology tells of a woman who finds seven mysterious eggs.
 Immediately after that, four of these hatch and become kings who reign over Raja Ampat’s biggest islands — Waigeo, Salawati, Batanta, and Misool.
 The other three are not so lucky and become a ghost, a woman, and a stone.